 - Select the web data stream for your site.

 - Click Next, then review and submit your configuration settings.

 You can't edit Search Console links.
 If you need to make a change to a link, delete the existing link and create a new one.

-Learn more about the Data Studio Search Console connector and the Data Studio report template for Search Console data.
+Learn more about the Looker Studio Search Console connector and the Looker Studio report template for Search Console data.